 Various industries are experiencing growth across the continent in the past year.
 While the majority of goods ordered online are still clothes and entertainment products, there are niche markets that may be worth noting.

 Food eCommerce trends indicate that, while food and beverage orders are less popular from eCommerce stores, fast-food and restaurant orders are more prominent.
 Fast food apps are increasingly desirable as an option since the pandemic.
-Aside from these apps, there has been a growth in exotic and specialty food markets to order from online.
+Aside from these apps, there has been a growth in exotic and speciality food markets to order from online.

 Medical eCommerce and consumer electronics eCommerce trends show growth in both industries from the previous year.
 Cosmetics and computer goods have increased in previous years but media products and clothes are still the number one eCommerce products.